yuki-kimoto/gitprep/README.md

 Let's try GitPrep.
 If you like GitPrep, please share and talk about GitPrep in your community or your company.

-## A. Install and run GitPrep by embdded web server
+## A. Install and run GitPrep by embedded web server

 GitPrep has its own web server.
 You can start GitPrep easily.